 - 1. Describe one risk or possible problem with an NLP system.
 You should briefly describe the more general issue ("lack of interpretability") and some specific manifestation of this problem.
 (It's okay to use your example from the first class if you want to.) - 2.
 Describe how this problem relates to models so far in the class.
 Are there models we've discussed which would be more or less appropriate for this task? - 3.
-Do you think this problem addressable?
-If so, how?
-If not, is there some way we can modify the problem definition to minimize it? (e.g., have a human-in-the-loop approach that mitigates system errors)?
+Do you think this problem is addressable?
+If so, how, and what methods have we seen in the class for this?
+If not, what other actions could we take? (e.g., have a human-in-the-loop approach that mitigates system errors)?